UAlbertaALTLab/morphodict/docs/developers-guide.md

-**Note**: *If you get odd problems with `git push` seeming to hang*, even when pushing to your own fork, you may be running into a firewall issue with Git LFS.
-There are two things you can try to fix that:
+**Note**: *If you get odd problems with `git push` seeming to hang*, even when pushing to your own fork, you may be running into a firewall issue with Git LFS, which might be trying to use SSH (firewall protected) instead of HTTPS (allowed).
+One way of working around this issue is to tell Git LFS to only use the HTTPS protocol:

+    git config lfs.sshtransfer never

+If this does not work, there are two things you can try to fix that:

    - Run `GIT_LFS_SKIP_PUSH=1 git push` instead of `git push` by itself